 But eventually, I gained back a bit of my stamina.
 Did things go back to the way they were before baby?
 Not in the slightest.
 But even over a year later, I’ve never felt that the baby gear or toys have completely taken over my house.
 Here are a few ways I’ve been able to keep our house-more or less- tidy with a baby.

 Minimal Amount of Toys

 This, by far, is the biggest reason why we don’t have a huge mess of toys scattered all over our house.
-Aiden has a modest amount of toys.
+My son has a modest amount of toys.
 You could call us minimalists when it comes to the amount of baby stuff we have.
-Hardly any of Aiden’s toys were things that we bought for him and we’ve been really selective about what we’ve kept.
+Hardly any of his toys were things that we bought for him and we’ve been really selective about what we’ve kept.